Delaware court says C&J tie up with Nabors unit can proceed

-HOUSTON Dec 19 A merger between oilfield services provider C&J Energy Services Inc with a unit of Nabors Industries Ltd. can proceed, Delaware's supreme court ruled on Friday.
+HOUSTON A merger between oilfield services provider C&J Energy Services Inc CJES.N with a unit of Nabors Industries Ltd. (NBR.N) can proceed, Delaware's supreme court ruled on Friday.

 The court overturned an injunction from a lower court that said C&J should have sought more bids before agreeing to the $2.86 billion cash and stock deal in June.
 A retirement fund for employees of the city of Miami had asked for the injunction.